4 Ways To Protect Your Hearing

 Noise-induced hearing loss (NIHL) is a type of sensorineural hearing loss.
 This means it affects the hearing nerves which receive the sound which is carried to the brain.
 It is caused by either persistent exposure to loud noise or in a single blast of sound from a firearm or explosion.

 To understand how to protect our hearing, we must first understand the process by which we hear.
 In order to perceive sound, we first receive it in the outer ear, it is then amplified by the eardrum as vibrations.
-These vibrations will continue to the inner ear, where ear cells convert these them into neural signals.
+These vibrations will continue to the inner ear, where ear cells convert these into neural signals.
 These signals then go through neural networks to the auditory center of the brain to be perceived as sound.

 Sensorineural hearing loss occurs when problems arise in the latter part of this process.
 Persistent exposure to loud sound causes damage to the tiny inner ear hair cells.
 These cells cannot grow back once they are damaged.
-They fail to pick up the sound around them, which mean the brain is left with fewer neural signals to process as sound, leading to a hearing loss.
+They fail to pick up the sound around them, which means the brain is left with fewer neural signals to process as sound, leading to a hearing loss.

 As mentioned before, this kind of hearing loss is preventable with just a few easy lifestyle changes.
 Here are four ways to prevent noise-induced hearing loss.